HackYourFuture/study/the-internet/fetch.md

 When your JavaScript file is loaded into the DOM, it automatically will have access to any of the browser's web APIs (one if which is the `Fetch API`).
 That's why you can use it in your JavaScript files.

-> Keep in mind that `fetch` only works on newer browser versions.
-To figure out which browsers can use fetch, check [this](https://caniuse.com/#feat=fetch) out.

 # Practice
 If you want a little more practice as well as a recap of what the fetch API brings you then have a look at the following.